SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 ## if
 Returns a basic if statement

+## in
+Returns true if value is contained in the iterable
+Parameters:
+- list(object) The iterable to check for the value

+## integer
+Return true if object is an integer or long

 ## iterable
 Return true if the object is iterable (sequence, dict, etc)

 ## last_page_num
 The integer index of the last page of blog posts in the view.

+## le
+Returns true if the first object's value is less than or equal to the second object's value
+Parameters:
+- other(object) Another object to compare against

+## lessthan

 ## lower
 Return true if the given string is all lowercase

+## lt
+Returns true if the first object's value is strictly less than the second
+Parameters:
+- other(object) Another object to compare against

 ## mapping
 Return true if the given object is a dict

+## ne
+Returns true if an object has the different value from another object
+Parameters:
+- other(object) Another object to check inequality against

 ## next_page_num
 The integer index of the next page of blog posts in the view.